KChimev/Simple-Expanding-Image-Cards/README.md

 # Simple Expanding Image Cards
- Expanding Image Cards, made using JavaScript, HTML and CSS
+ Expanding Image Cards, made using JavaScript, HTML and CSS.
+ No copyright liscence.
+ Feel free to fork code and use in personal projects.